Generalizing Adam to Manifolds for Efficiently Training Transformers: Introduction and Related Work

-The remainder of this paper is organized as follows: \cref{general_framework} presents a high-level description of our approach and discusses the associated operations in some detail.
-It is shown how Adam can be recovered as a special case of this. \Cref{homogeneous_spaces} gives a description of all the relevant aspects of homogeneous spaces that are needed for our framework and \cref{transformer} shows an application of the new optimizers for training a transformer.
-The new optimizers are part of the \texttt{Julia} package \texttt{GeometricMachineLearning.jl}\footnote{ \url{https://github.com/JuliaGNI/GeometricMachineLearning.jl}.}.
+The remainder of this paper is organized as follows: \Cref{homogeneous_spaces} gives a description of all the relevant aspects of homogeneous spaces that are needed to extend the Adam optimizer the way it is done here.
+This does not include original work and summarizes relevant parts of \cite{o1983semi,edelman1998geometry}.

+In \Cref{adam_section} we introduce the Adam optimizer and explain the difficulties in generalizing it to manifolds.
+This section also contains a review of related approaches and their shortcomings (see \Cref{existing_approaches}).

+Our generalization of Adam to homogeneous spaces is described in \Cref{general_framework} and in \Cref{transformer} we show an application of the optimizer for training a transformer.
+The new optimizers are part of the \texttt{Julia} package \texttt{GeometricMachineLearning.jl} \cite{brantner2020geometric}.

-Throughout the discussion, the Stiefel manifold will be used as an example to elucidate the more abstract and general concepts; however the mathematical constructions are very general and can, in addition to the Stiefel manifold, be applied to the Grassmann manifold \cite{bendokat2020grassmann} and the symplectic versions of the two manifolds \cite{bendokat2021real}.
+Throughout the discussion, the Stiefel manifold will be used as an example to elucidate the more abstract and general concepts; however the mathematical constructions are more general and can, in addition to the Stiefel manifold, be applied to the Grassmann manifold \cite{bendokat2020grassmann}, the symplectic versions of the two manifolds \cite{bendokat2021real} as well as the ``homogeneous space of positions and orientations'' \cite{van2024geodesic}.
+The way we generalize Adam here is also not limited to that optimizer, but can also be applied to all other (first-order) optimization methods like RMSProp, AdaGrad \cite{duchi2011adaptive} or BFGS \cite{wright2006numerical}.